andrewboring/alarm-images/README.md

 ### Update Frequency
 The Arch Linux ARM project releases updated tarballs, but not with the same frequency as Arch Linux.
 Therefore, these images may not be aligned with the latest tarball from Arch Linux ARM.

-[ to do: add script to master control to check for upstream updates and trigger a new release on demand]

 ## Requirements